marriola/Transmute/README.md

         s
     )

+By starting with the set `Stop` and removing all phonemes that are `Voiced` (/b d g gʷ/), we can write a rule that affects only the voiceless stops /p t k kʷ/ː

+    ; Grimm's law for voiceless consonants

+    [Stop-Voiced] → [+Fricative]

 You can also construct a set, and then remove specific segments from it:

     ; /u/ becomes /o/ before any consonant but /n/